Andy4495/Windows10-on-iMac2011/README.md

 ### Install Latest MacOS Updates and Firmware

 First, run Software Update to get all the latest updates available from Apple.
 Although High Sierra is no longer supported, you can still download a few updates, including Security Update 2020-006.
-As mentioned above, you may need to download Security Update 2020-006 separately and manually install it if Software Update fails to install the update.
+As mentioned above, you may need to [download Security Update 2020-006][13] separately and manually install it if Software Update fails to install the update.

 Confirm the firmware versions in About This Mac -> System Report before proceeding: